Browser Redirect Questions

-Browser Redirects which Tamper with Search Engines
+Redirects which Tamper with Search Engines

-Browser redirects can be used in number of ways, one of which is to tamper with Search Engines and boosting the positioning of a website in search engine rankings and results.
+Redirects can be used in number of ways, one of which is to tamper with Search Engines and boosting the positioning of a website in search engine rankings and results.
 This is a highly unethical practice, which is unfortunately part of the Internet.
 Mobile users are experiencing such redirects the most in the past few years.

-A prime example for it would be URL hijacking – a procedure where instead of a normal redirect script, a website links another one directly, causing the target site to be boosted.
+A prime example for it would be URL hijacking – a procedure where instead of a normal URL-switching script, a website links another one directly, causing the target site to be boosted.
 That happens in the URL where behind the domain name another target website is listed.

 The reason behind misleading redirects is to get search traffic to the landing page of a website, where said website does not have enough ranking power of its own.
-Combined with proper search terms and a number of URLs will redirect users to a target website.
+Combined with proper search terms and a number of URLs will land users to a target website.

 After a search engine finds such a link, it categorizes both sites as identical and removes one of them from the Index.
 Usually such redirects are using the 302 code for temporary redirection of a site.
 Also, that is the main reason for site owners to set their redirects to their main page with code 301 (Moved Permanently), so they are not considered unethical by search engine bots.

 In the end, if a website gets caught performing such rank-stealing, shady tactics, it will get a huge penalization from popular search engines, and may never recover its ranking in search results.

 Redirection is often used as part of phishing attacks that try to trick visitors about which website they are actually visiting.
 It has become less of a threat nowadays as most modern browsers always show the real URL in the address bar, albeit some users do not look at it.